 From 2007 – 2018 I worked as a Yoga therapist at Onsite, the treatment arm of North America’s first safe injection site in Vancouver’s downtown east side.
 I am trained to teach Yoga in military communities through Warriors at Ease have completed a 300-hour certification in Trauma Center Trauma Sensitive Yoga facilitation (TCTSY – F) at the Trauma Center at the Justice Resource Institute in Boston, MA.

-I currently serve as the Director of Teacher Training with Yoga Outreach, a not-for-profit organization providing trauma informed Yoga programming to marginalized populations.
+These days I am completing my Masters in Counselling (graduation 2022) through City University and serving as the Director of Teacher Training with Yoga Outreach, a not-for-profit organization providing trauma informed Yoga programming to marginalized populations.

-I’m an instructor at Ajna Yoga, Yoga Therapy International, the Vancouver School of Healing Arts, and Langara College Continuing Studies in addition to being a Certified Yoga Therapist (C-IAYT) with the International Association of Yoga Therapists and a Yoga Alliance Continuing Education Provider (YACEP).
+I train Yoga Therapists through various school including Ajna Yoga, Yoga Therapy International, the Vancouver School of Healing Arts, in addition to being a Certified Yoga Therapist (C-IAYT) with the International Association of Yoga Therapists and hold the designation of a Yoga Alliance Continuing Education Provider (YACEP).
 I’m a member of Bridge for Health and the Breathe Network which connects survivors of sexual violence with healing arts practitioners.

-I conduct my private practice and teach classes online and in-person with Ocean & Crow Yoga/ Space, Boreal Wellness, Green Room Yoga and online to First Responder’s & Public Safety Personnel through First Responder Health in Vancouver BC.
+I conduct my private practice and therapeutic yoga classes online and in-person in Yaletown and Vancouver’s Eastside and online to First Responder’s & Public Safety Personnel through First Responder Health in Vancouver BC.

 “Your authenticity is your power.
 Your passion is contagious.
 Your commitment and accessibility (emotional and spiritual) is inspiring.
 You facilitate with fact and insight.
 A wonderful experience.”